kunsam002/github-repo-search/README.md

 ## About

-This Github Repo Search retrieves information on repositories matching a search query parameter (q) and sorts the data according to the repository stars.
+Github Repo Search retrieves information on repositories matching a provided search query and sorts the data according to the repository stars.

-It also allows for further retrieval on details of individual repositories like recent commits, fork and fork user's bio.
+It is a mobile friendly application which also allows for further retrieval on details of individual repositories like recent commits, fork and fork user's bio.

 ## Bootstrapping Steps